ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 ~~~

 Field `extensions` is set to the list of extensions intended to be consumed by
-the given Aggregator.
-(See {{upload-extensions}}.)
-Field `payload` is set to the
+the Aggregator receiving the input share (see {{upload-extensions}}).
+Field
-Aggregator's input share output by the VDAF sharding algorithm.
+`payload` is set to the Aggregator's input share output by the VDAF sharding

-Next, the Client encrypts each PlaintextInputShare `plaintext_input_share` as
+algorithm.

-follows:
+Next, the Client encrypts each `PlaintextInputShare` as follows:

 ~~~
 enc, payload = SealBase(pk,